joed7/Creational-design-patterns/factorymethod.md

 	}
 ```

-In our design, if in future, we want to expand our pizza franchisee, we just have to extend the AbstractPizzaStore and provide the implmentation of the factory method.
+In our design, if in future, we want to expand our pizza franchisee, we just have to extend the AbstractPizzaStore and provide the implmentation of the factory method in the subclass.

+__Source Code__

+The source code for this design pattern can be found [here](https://github.com/joed7/Creational-design-patterns/tree/master/src/com/pattern/factorymethod).